The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: Choice of the Threshold for Gaussian Marginals

 \section{Choice of the Threshold for Gaussian Marginals}

 The copula approach allows to employ Gaussian marginals next to the computationally expensive exact marginals wherever appropriate.
 The non-Gaussianity of the likelihood is most prominent on large scales, so the smaller the angular separation bin, the better the Gaussian approximation becomes \citep[e.g.][]{joachimi2021a,hall2022a}.
 To find the angular size below which Gaussian marginals can be safely employed, we successively replaced exact marginals going into the copula construction by Gaussian marginals, starting with the smallest scales.
+For these tests including smaller angular scales, higher-resolution masks with $n_{\mathrm{side}} = 1024$ are used to resolve the corresponding bins.

-We show the resulting likelihood values for our fiducial cosmology in \cref{appfig:gaussthreshold}.
+We show the resulting likelihood values for our fiducial cosmology and data vector in \cref{appfig:gaussthreshold}.
 The thresholds on the horizontal axis set the minimum lower angular-bin edge for a marginal to be computed exactly: all marginals with a lower angular-bin edge below this threshold are replaced by Gaussian marginals.
 As we are only interested in any change in the likelihood, the data vector and set of cosmological parameters used for the evaluation are irrelevant, as long as kept the same for each configuration of exact and Gaussian marginals.
 The computational time to evaluate the likelihood decreases as more exact marginals are replaced by Gaussians as shown in the right panel of \cref{appfig:gaussthreshold}.